moppdev/KnowYourConstitution1996/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for ZAConstitution1996, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for KnowYourConstitution1996, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Read the Swagger documentation and codebase comments carefully and find out if the functionality is already covered, maybe by an individual configuration.
+- Read the codebase comments carefully and find out if the functionality is already covered, maybe by an individual configuration.
-- Perform a [search](https://github.com/moppdev/ZAConstitution1996.git/issues) to see if the enhancement has already been suggested.
+- Perform a [search](https://github.com/moppdev/KnowYourConstitution1996/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that I want features that will be useful to the majority of our users and not just a small subset.
 If you're just targeting a minority of users, consider writing an add-on/plugin library.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/moppdev/ZAConstitution1996.git/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/moppdev/KnowYourConstitution1996/issues).

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most ZAConstitution1996 users.
+- **Explain why this enhancement would be useful** to most KYC1996 users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ## Styleguides

 ### Issue Headings

-Be sure to **add either "Database" or "API" to the front of your issue title** to keep things neat.
+Be sure to **add either "Content", "Bug", or "Styling" to the front of your issue title** to keep things neat.

 ### Commit Messages